 Tierra Verde in Pinellas County, Florida — The American South (South Atlantic)

 Location.
-27° 36.91′ N, 82° 44.133′ W. Marker is in Tierra Verde, Florida, in Pinellas County.
-Marker can be reached from Anderson Boulevard (State Highway 679) 1½ miles west of Pinellas Bayway South, on the left when traveling west.
+27° 36.823′ N, 82° 44.098′ W. Marker is in Tierra Verde, Florida, in Pinellas County.
+Marker can be reached from Anderson Boulevard (State Highway 679) 1Ĺ miles west of Pinellas Bayway South, on the left when traveling west.
 Touch for map.
-Marker is located within Fort De Soto Park, just north of the Gulf Fishing Pier parking lot.
+Marker is within Fort De Soto Park, located directly in front of the reconstructed Quartermaster Storehouse, near the southeast corner of the Gulf Fishing Pier parking lot.
 Marker is at or near this postal address: 3500 Pinellas Bayway South, Saint Petersburg FL 33715, United States of America.
 Touch for directions.

-Categories. • Forts, Castles • War, Spanish-American •
+Categories. • Forts, Castles • Parks & Recreational Areas •